wipup/ides/README.md

 ## 4. Fix expired certificate in Glassfish

+The only way of fixing this problem is simple, delete the expired certificate.

   1. Find the certificate file.

   Glassfish's certificate file is cacerts.jks which is normally located in /glassfish/domains/domain1/config/

   2. Use keytool to list the certificates and their alias name

 ```